 Within 15 days after the sale, the county treasurer must send you a notice that the property was sold at a tax sale.
 (Iowa Code Ann. § 446.2).

 In most cases, the redemption period lasts for one year and nine months after the sale.
 (Iowa Code Ann. § 447.9).
 Sometimes, however, the redemption period is shorter, like if the home didn't sell at a previous tax sale or in the case of certain abandoned properties.
 (Talk to a lawyer if you need help figuring out how long the redemption period is in your particular situation.)

 Once the redemption period ends, the person or entity that holds the certificate of purchase must mail a notice about your right to redeem expiring.
-This notice gives you another 90 days to redeem (Iowa Code Ann. §§ 447.9, 447.12).
+This notice gives you another 90 days to redeem.
+(Iowa Code Ann. §§ 447.9, 447.12).
 If you don't redeem by the end of the 90 days, your right to do so expires.
-The certificate holder will then get a deed to your property and become the new owner (Iowa Code Ann. § § 448.1).
+The certificate holder will then get a deed to your property and become the new owner.
+(Iowa Code Ann. § 448.1).

 To redeem your property after an Iowa tax sale, you must pay the county treasurer:

 After the new owner gets the deed, you might be able to get your Iowa home back by filing an action in court.
-You can do this only if there was a particular problem with the process, such as your not having received proper notice about your right to redeem expiring (Iowa Code Ann. §§ 447.8, 448.6).
+You can do this only if the process was flawed, like if the purchaser didn't send you a notice about your right to redeem expiring.
+(Iowa Code Ann. §§ 447.8, 448.6).
 If you want to learn about whether it might be possible to get your home back after the new owner gets a deed to the property, consult with an attorney.